GiancarloStabler/quartz-digital-garden/content/Home.md

 ---
 dg-publish: true
 dg-home: true
+draft: true
 ---
 This vault has been a work in progress since 11-09-2024.
-TEST TEST TEST

 This will serve as a vault to store everything related to my study of math from my second year of undergrad through whenever I stop maintaining this.